Varadkar hopes to lift 'almost all' Covid restrictions by March 31

 He told party members that Ireland has performed very well “by European and world standards by almost every measure”.

-As of 8am yesterday, there were 979 patients in hospital with the disease, down 27 on the previous day, with 93 of those in ICU, down four.
+As of 8am on Tuesday, there were 979 patients in hospital with the disease, down 27 on the previous day, with 93 of those in ICU, down four.

 Richmond Street in Longford town, where gardaí were called to deal with a public order incident last July